kevinn-t/turret/README.md

 # Turret

+did work at some point... now not so much

  This program uses face detection to move a pair of servos to point at a face.
  I'll add more code to activate some harmful thing later...Maybe.